EshaThakur88/FocusFrenzy/README.md

 # FocusFrenzy
 A website that helps individuals with concentration.
 The term "focus" refers to the ability to concentrate one's attention and effort on a particular task or goal.
 "Frenzy" is a state of intense or uncontrolled activity or excitement.
+When combined, "FocusFrenzy" can suggest a state of heightened concentration or focus, where the individual is completely absorbed in their task or goal.